fbpx

 The Artist Award

-The winner is chosen by the editorial team of The Artist Magazine and is awarded to the artist who in their opinion best captures the spirit of the Sketch for Survival initiative in a two dimensional drawing or painting of any medium.
-The winning artist will be featured in The Artist and receive a complimentary one year digital subscription to the magazine.
+The winner is chosen by the editorial team of The Artist Magazine from all 100 finalists and is awarded to the artist who in their opinion best captures the spirit of the Sketch for Survival initiative in a two dimensional drawing or painting of any medium.
+The winning artist will be featured in The Artist in December 2024, and receive a complimentary one year digital subscription to the magazine and an engraved trophy.

-We do not cover the cost of postage for those artists going through to Stage 2.
+We do not cover the cost of postage.

-All artworks making it through to stage two of selection will be included in either the Exhibition Collection (100 places) or The Highly Commended Collection – all pieces will be sold by us with the funds raised supporting our projects.
+Longlisted pieces sent to Explorer HQ in Norfolk will be included in either the Exhibition Collection (100 places) or The Highly Commended Collection – all pieces will be sold by us with the funds raised supporting our projects.

 1. The competition is open to artists worldwide, except for employees of the Real World Conservation Trust (RWCT), their immediate families, agents, or anyone else associated with administration of this competition.